techidaily/site-win-exclusive/source/_posts/fixing-windows-11-errors-0x80070002-and-0x80070003-effectively.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://youtube-zero.techidaily.com/n-2024-flawless-soundscapes-in-the-world-of-social-media-videos/"><u>[New] In 2024, Flawless Soundscapes in the World of Social Media Videos</u></a></li>
-<li><a href="https://fox-access.techidaily.com/new-in-2024-in-depth-scrutiny-the-hero4-black-universe/"><u>[New] In 2024, In-Depth Scrutiny The Hero4 Black Universe</u></a></li>
-<li><a href="https://fox-glue.techidaily.com/updated-premium-quick-insight-for-pics-on-win-11-for-2024/"><u>[Updated] Premium Quick Insight for Pics on Win 11 for 2024</u></a></li>
+<li><a href="https://facebook-clips.techidaily.com/new-exploring-significance-and-usage-of-a-blue-emoji-on-messenger-for-2024/"><u>[New] Exploring Significance and Usage of a Blue Emoji on Messenger for 2024</u></a></li>
-<li><a href="https://fox-pages.techidaily.com/a-complete-walkthrough-on-utilizing-apowersofts-advanced-screen-capturing-tool/"><u>A Complete Walkthrough on Utilizing Apowersoft's Advanced Screen Capturing Tool</u></a></li>
-<li><a href="https://win-exclusive.techidaily.com/boost-computer-performance-by-reclaiming-hard-drive-capacity-with-yl-software-strategies/"><u>Boost Computer Performance by Reclaiming Hard Drive Capacity with YL Software Strategies</u></a></li>
-<li><a href="https://app-tips.techidaily.com/empowering-executives-with-tech-expertise-six-essential-tips-to-foster-digital-proficiency-in-management-teams/"><u>Empowering Executives with Tech Expertise - Six Essential Tips to Foster Digital Proficiency in Management Teams</u></a></li>
+<li><a href="https://youtube-lab.techidaily.com/outube-copyrights-demystified-understanding-and-managing-strikes/"><u>[New] YouTube Copyrights Demystified Understanding and Managing Strikes</u></a></li>
+<li><a href="https://fox-hovers.techidaily.com/updated-2024-approved-how-to-use-periscope-the-complete-guide/"><u>[Updated] 2024 Approved How to Use Periscope The Complete Guide</u></a></li>
+<li><a href="https://extra-skills.techidaily.com/2024-approved-lowering-volume-steps-in-logic-pro-audio-editing/"><u>2024 Approved Lowering Volume Steps in Logic Pro Audio Editing</u></a></li>
+<li><a href="https://tech-revival.techidaily.com/a-deep-dive-into-gpt-4all-and-its-operational-mechanics/"><u>A Deep Dive Into GPT-4All & Its Operational Mechanics</u></a></li>
+<li><a href="https://discover-helper.techidaily.com/accelerate-your-computers-performance-by-controlling-startup-processes-tips-from-yl-software/"><u>Accelerate Your Computer's Performance by Controlling Startup Processes - Tips From YL Software</u></a></li>
-<li><a href="https://win-exclusive.techidaily.com/essential-upkeep-tactics-for-enhanced-pc-performance-insights-from-yl-computing/"><u>Essential Upkeep Tactics for Enhanced PC Performance: Insights From YL Computing</u></a></li>
+<li><a href="https://win-exclusive.techidaily.com/effective-techniques-for-resolving-software-issues-insights-from-yl-computings-expertise/"><u>Effective Techniques for Resolving Software Issues: Insights From YL Computing's Expertise</u></a></li>
-<li><a href="https://win-exclusive.techidaily.com/exploring-various-methods-of-trading-cryptocurrency-insights-from-yl-computing-and-yl-software/"><u>Exploring Various Methods of Trading Cryptocurrency: Insights From YL Computing & YL Software</u></a></li>
-<li><a href="https://buynow-marvelous.techidaily.com/moko-universal-foldable-bluetooth-keyboard/"><u>MoKo Universal Foldable Bluetooth Keyboard</u></a></li>
-<li><a href="https://fox-blue.techidaily.com/resolution-showdown-hero4-to-hero5/"><u>Resolution Showdown Hero4 to Hero5</u></a></li>
-<li><a href="https://win-exclusive.techidaily.com/sing-more-stress-less-join-the-partytyme-karaoke-club-and-enjoy-30-exciting-new-songs-added-to-your-library-as-of-february-26-2021/"><u>Sing More, Stress Less: Join the PartyTyme Karaoke Club and Enjoy 30 Exciting New Songs Added to Your Library as of February 26, 2021!</u></a></li>
+<li><a href="https://win-exclusive.techidaily.com/ensuring-pc-safety-against-malware-a-comprehastern-guide-by-yl-software-professionals/"><u>Ensuring PC Safety Against Malware: A Comprehastern Guide by YL Software Professionals</u></a></li>
+<li><a href="https://win-exclusive.techidaily.com/expert-advice-on-maintaining-up-to-date-systems-for-windows-11-discover-secrets-from-yl-software-team/"><u>Expert Advice on Maintaining Up-to-Date Systems for Windows 11 - Discover Secrets From YL Software Team</u></a></li>
+<li><a href="https://fox-blue.techidaily.com/in-2024-elevating-your-edit-mastering-lut-application-in-adobe-pro/"><u>In 2024, Elevating Your Edit Mastering LUT Application in Adobe Pro</u></a></li>
+<li><a href="https://bypass-frp.techidaily.com/in-2024-hassle-free-ways-to-remove-frp-lock-from-vivo-t2-5g-phones-withwithout-a-pc-by-drfone-android/"><u>In 2024, Hassle-Free Ways to Remove FRP Lock from Vivo T2 5G Phones with/without a PC</u></a></li>
+<li><a href="https://win-exclusive.techidaily.com/key-changes-and-policies-established-throughout-chinas-cultural-revolution-exploring-historical-shifts/"><u>Key Changes and Policies Established Throughout China's Cultural Revolution - Exploring Historical Shifts</u></a></li>
-<li><a href="https://win-exclusive.techidaily.com/step-by-step-guide-sending-files-over-email-on-windows-tips-from-yl-computing/"><u>Step-by-Step Guide: Sending Files Over Email on Windows - Tips From YL Computing</u></a></li>
+<li><a href="https://win-exclusive.techidaily.com/step-by-step-guide-adjusting-your-pcs-energy-consumption-expert-tips-from-yl-computing/"><u>Step-by-Step Guide: Adjusting Your PC's Energy Consumption - Expert Tips From YL Computing</u></a></li>
-<li><a href="https://win-exclusive.techidaily.com/transform-your-files-into-national-flags-a-step-by-step-guide-using-dr-tweaks-icon-changer/"><u>Transform Your Files Into National Flags: A Step-by-Step Guide Using Dr. Tweak's Icon Changer</u></a></li>
-<li><a href="https://vp-tips.techidaily.com/transforma-tus-archivos-wma-gratuitamente-en-linea-usando-el-servicio-de-conversion-rapida-y-sencillo-de-movavi/"><u>Transforma Tus Archivos WMA Gratuitamente en Línea Usando El Servicio De Conversión Rápida Y Sencillo De Movavi</u></a></li>
+<li><a href="https://win11-tips.techidaily.com/strategies-for-enabling-non-standard-windows-apps/"><u>Strategies for Enabling Non-Standard Windows Apps</u></a></li>
-<li><a href="https://win-exclusive.techidaily.com/understanding-causes-behind-non-responsive-windows-programs-advice-by-yl-software-professionals/"><u>Understanding Causes Behind Non-Responsive Windows Programs - Advice by YL Software Professionals</u></a></li>
+<li><a href="https://win-exclusive.techidaily.com/troubleshooting-guide-diagnosing-and-fixing-non-responsive-mouse-issues-with-yl-software-solutions/"><u>Troubleshooting Guide: Diagnosing and Fixing Non-Responsive Mouse Issues with YL Software Solutions</u></a></li>
-<li><a href="https://win-wonderful.techidaily.com/wechsel-von-ps3-festplatte-auf-ssd-effizient-nutzen-experten-fur-tausch-und-cloning/"><u>Wechsel Von PS3 Festplatte Auf SSD Effizient Nutzen – Experten Für Tausch Und Cloning</u></a></li>
+<li><a href="https://win-exclusive.techidaily.com/unlock-exclusive-dj-tones-on-a-budget-access-your-free-royalty-free-sound-effects-for-pcdj-this-friday/"><u>Unlock Exclusive DJ Tones on a Budget – Access Your Free, Royalty-Free Sound Effects for PCDJ This Friday!</u></a></li>
+<li><a href="https://win-exclusive.techidaily.com/yl-computing-solutions-expert-tips-on-expanding-available-storage-and-freeing-disk-space/"><u>YL Computing Solutions: Expert Tips on Expanding Available Storage and Freeing Disk Space</u></a></li>
 </ul></div>